KDr2/kdr2.net/source/index.rst

 |rst|_ sources on |kd@github|_, you can get it freely if you want.

-I'm a programmer, generally I do all of my developments with my laptop (HP Compaq Presario V3742TU[KG568PA], and `this is a screenshot of it
+I'm a programmer, generally I do all of my developments with my laptop (Lenovo ThinkpPad T400 2767 R38), and `this is a screenshot of it
 <http://dl.dropbox.com/u/3039119/screenshot/screenshot-20100202.png>`_),
 which debian_ was installed on.
 I can write |python|_, |erlang|_,
 |perl|_, |ruby|_, C, C++, Java and some more programming